kingsotn/pages/README.md

 # Motivation
 The inspiration behind this idea comes from [perplexity pages](https://www.perplexity.ai/hub/blog/perplexity-pages).
-Answer engines are the new search engines, and their goals are to provide concise and accurate answers to user queries.
-As we rely more on this new technology, content should be structured to lead with value, and [Answer Engine Optimization (AEO)](https://blog.marketmuse.com/what-is-answer-engine-optimization/) should require an understanding of the user intent.
-Improving AEO requires engineering efforts in structured data, and user intent (I remember Aaravind Srinivas talking about how difficult this was on Lex's podcast) to increase its effectiveness.
+I firmly believe that Answer Engines are the new search engines.
+Answer engines are designed to to provide concise and accurate answers to user queries.
+As we rely more on this new technology, content should be structured to lead with value.
+That's where improving [Answer Engine Optimization (AEO)](https://blog.marketmuse.com/what-is-answer-engine-optimization/) comes in, requiring engineering efforts in structuring data, and user intent to increase its effectiveness (I remember Aaravind Srinivas talking about how difficult this was on Lex's podcast).

 Everyone is working on AEO.
-Take a look at [jotbot](https://myjotbot.com/blog).
-Although they have many blogs, trading off quantity for quality content is a temporary solution.
-If you believe in Answer Engines, then authority and expertise are important ranking factors.
-Content should be structured to lead and should reflect expertise.
-In parallel, Google already have ways in preventing the [gamifcation](https://blog.hubspot.com/marketing/diagnose-fix-google-penalty) of SEO, if you believe in Answer Engines and AI agents scraping are the future (which I do), then there must be some effort in creating quality and structured content.
+Take a look at this AI startup [jotbot](https://myjotbot.com/blog).
+Although they have many blogs, they trade off quantity for quality.
+This is a temporary solution, but if you believe in Answer Engines, then the quality of good blog posts should be the most important factor and should reflect expertise.
+Similarly, Google already have ways in preventing the [gamifcation](https://blog.hubspot.com/marketing/diagnose-fix-google-penalty) of SEO, if you believe in Answer Engines and AI agents scraping are the future (which I do), then there must be some effort in creating quality and structured content.

 I took some [inspiration](https://playground.twelvelabs.io/indexes/65eff5b16dc02a0c6004a059/generate?v=65f0045566995fbd9fd64d7d&cache=true&mode=template&st=chapter&cp=Divide+the+chapters+step+by+step+introduced+in+this+video) behind the examples on the twelvelabs website for the UI.
 They have some APIs for video summarization so I will be trying those out.